jcopley/blockchain/README.md

 # Learn Blockchains by Building One

-This is the source code for my post on [Building a Blockchain](https://medium.com/p/117428612f46).
+This is the source code for Daniel van Flymen's post on [Building a Blockchain](https://medium.com/p/117428612f46).

+The Blockchain Charlotte devs are planning on using this fork as a learning tool and extending the functionality to further match production worthy blockchains.
+Please open an issue with anything that you may want to implement or see implemented as part of the meetup group.

 ## Installation